apache/geode-native/BUILDING.md

 #### Windows

 	$ cmake --build . -- /m

+### Code Coverage

+If building on Linux, you can enable C++ code coverage by adding `-DUSE_CODE_COVERAGE=ON` to the CMake [Generator](#generator) command.
+You can then generate a C++ code coverage report by downloading [lcov](http://ltp.sourceforge.net/coverage/lcov.php).
+After acquiring lcov, finish the [Steps to build](#Steps-to-build) section above.
+Then, run the tests as described in the [CONTRIBUTING.md](CONTRIBUTING.md).
+Finally, run the following commands from the `build` directory:

+    $ lcov --capture --directory . --output-file coverage.info
+    $ genhtml coverage.info --output-directory coverage_report

+You can then open the `index.html` file in the `coverage_report` directory using any browser.

 ## Installing
 By default a system-specific location is used by CMake as the destination of the `install` target, e.g., `/usr/local` on UNIX system.
 To explicitly specify the location in which the Native Client will be installed, add `-DCMAKE_INSTALL_PREFIX=/path/to/installation/destination` to the _initial_ `cmake` execution command.